btcpayserver/btcpayserver-doc/HotWallet.md

 ## Reducing risk

-As mentioned earlier, the hot wallet functionality includes risk of funds being stolen in the case of the server or account being compromised.
-To mitigate this risk, we advise you to
+As mentioned above, the hot wallet functionality includes risk of funds being stolen in the case of the server or account being compromised.
+To mitigate this risk, we advise you to:

 * Enable two factor or U2F authentiation
-* Occassionally move funds to your cold storage either manually or by configuring BTC Transmuter with automatic payment forwarding
+* Occasionally move funds to your cold storage either manually or by configuring [BTC Transmuter](https://github.com/btcpayserver/btcTransmuter) with automatic payment forwarding.

 ## Importing seeds with an existing balance